 - Provided [Better] Health Care For All

 - At Lower Cost

 Unfortunately, our Republican Congress hasn’t offered anything close to that, and that causes me to question their motives.
 Not only have they not come up with anything better, but each attempt at repeal would just make things worse — much worse.
 Their proposals would knock tens of millions of people off of health insurance altogether, according to the nonpartisan Congressional Budget Office.
 Millions would likely die early without the healthcare they need, based on mortality studies at Harvard University.
 And without the preventative measures that are included in Obamacare, each of the Republican plans would increase overall costs pretty dramatically.
 So much for fiscal responsibility and compassionate conservatism.

-What troubles me is that biopic partisanship is keeping Republicans from seeking to learn about what other advanced nations have done.
+What troubles me is that miopic partisanship is keeping Republicans from looking at others for inspiration.
 There’s a lot to learn, for example, from Japan, which has the cheapest healthcare in the world even with the oldest population.
 They also have the best longevity, infant mortality rate, and are tops in almost every other health measure.
-Their public-private hybrid system obviously serves them well, but other advanced nations are doing well too, and the U.S. is ranked 37th among them.
+Obviously, their public-private hybrid system serves them well, but other nations are doing well too, and the U.S. is ranked 37th among them.

 Several years ago, T.R.
 Reid hosted a PBS Frontline episode where he traveled to the United Kingdom, Japan, German, Thailand, and Switzerland to study their healthcare systems and find out what people there thought.
 He learned that most people were very happy with the care they got and that no one there gets in financial trouble or files for bankruptcy because of unexpected health problems.
 That would be scandalous.